abdulbadii/rename_batch_emulated_PCRE/README.md

 copy [cp option] 'SOURCE  ;;DEST'

 rename GNU-extended regex pattern SOURCE to become DEST which may backrefer to any captured group in SOURCE
-Note the doubled semicolon (;;) as the start of destination field and note the enclosure by quote pair, ' ' or " "
+Note the doubled semicolon (;;) as the start of destination field, and the enclosure by quote pair either ' ' or " "

 The mv option if any is a spaceless field/string of single or multi option put sequentially e.g:
 -fu if the DEST name exists, force to overwrite it only if SOURCE is newer so it will be Updating